-The Company had an allowance for doubtful accounts of \$885,000 and \$893,000 at December 31, 2023 and 2022, respectively.
+The Company had an allowance for expected credit losses of \$0.9 million at December 31, 2024 and 2023.
 We make estimates of the collectability of our accounts receivable for services provided to our customers based on future expected credit losses.
-Management analyzes historical bad debts, customer concentrations, customer credit-worthiness, current economic trends and changes in customers' payment trends when evaluating the adequacy of the allowance for doubtful accounts.
+Management analyzes historical bad debts, customer concentrations, customer credit-worthiness, current economic trends and changes in customers' payment trends when evaluating the adequacy of the allowance for expected credit losses.
 If the financial condition of our customers deteriorates resulting in an impairment of their ability to make payments, additional allowances may be required.

-Our allowance for doubtful accounts activity is summarized as follows (in thousands):
+Our allowance for expected credit losses activity is summarized as follows (in thousands):

-2023 3 2022 2021
+2 2024 2023 2022

 Balance at January 1,

-Allowance for doubtful accounts \$ 893 \$ 460 \$ 757
+Allowance for expected credit losses \$ 885 \$ 893 \$ 460

-Charges to expense 98 462 193
+Charges to expense 72 98 462

 Write-offs of uncollectible accounts, net

-of recoveries (106) (29) (490)
+of recoveries (72) (106) (29)

 Balance at December 31,

-Allowance for doubtful accounts \$ 885 \$ 893 \$ 460
+Allowance for expected credit losses \$ 885 \$ 885 \$ 893